ashwath-ramesh/LibCDS/docs/queue.md

 - Resetting pointers: if queue becomes empty (front & rear have same index), then reinitialize pointers to -1.
 - Circular queues

-# 3. Circular Queue - Array Implementation
+# 3. Circular Queue - Implementated using Arrays

 ## 3.1 Prerequisite: Modulo Operation